ValeraShimchuck/SimpleItemGenerator/README.md

 # SimpleItemGenerator

 ## Information
 SimpleItemGenerator is a lightweight item generator with simple, but functional configurations.
 Those configurations support PlaceholderAPI, ItemsAdder and MiniMessage.
-Another feature of the plugin is big variety of versions starting from 1.8 and ending up to the latest version of the game.
+Another feature of the plugin is a big variety of supported versions, starting from 1.8 and ending up to the latest version of the game.

 ## Commands
-To be able to see simpleitemgenerator command you should have permission `simpleitemgenerator.commands.general`
+To be able to see `/simpleitemgenerator` command, you need to have the permission `simpleitemgenerator.commands.general`

 `/simpleitemgenerator reload` - reloads the plugin.
 Requires `simpleitemgenerator.commands.reload` permission

 `/simpleitemgenerator give <item> <player>` - item is your key of the item that you configured earlier, player is optional.
 Requires `simpleitemgenerator.commands.give` permission

 ## Example
 There are some examples of configuring the plugin